kigster/sym/README.md

 This step does not actually store any key, it simply creates a KeyChain placeholder for it.
 We'll generate and add the key next.

-Finally, to make this a bit more efficient, I recommend listing the key names in an environment variable set in your `~/.bashrc` file, for example:
+Finally, to make this a bit more efficient, I recommend listing the key names in an array-type environment variable set in your `~/.bashrc` file, for example:

 ```bash
 # ~/.bashrc